-My work in theatre and performance includes writing new plays, creating texts for immersive, experimental work, solo-performances as a storyteller live artist and working as a script-consultant and dramaturg.
+My work in theatre and performance includes writing new plays, creating texts for immersive, experimental work, solo-performances as a storyteller and live artist and working as a script-consultant/dramaturg.

-As an artist who writes/creates both for the page and for live performance, I am increasingly interested in engagement of the senses in my theatre work, and in created spaces where people can share time with those most important to them.
-A vital question for me right now is what can theatre do that a book can't and vice versa.
+As an artist who writes/creates both for the page and for live performance, I am increasingly interested in engagement of the senses in my theatre work, and in creating spaces where people can share time with those most important to them.
+A vital question for me right now is what can theatre do that a book can't ,and vice versa.

-Below are just a few recent projects, from the many works I've written/created since graduating from the BRIT School for the performing arts.
+Below are just a few recent projects, from the many works I've written/created since graduating from the BRIT School for the performing arts in 2007.

 Photo by Holly Revel, from solo project What Happened to Your Face?